 “It plays upon sectarian myths of identity and way of life in Northern Ireland and has failed in any way to cope with the work of art in approaches that is either balanced, suitable or in the long run honest.”

-In a declaration to BBC News NI, Fodor’s Travel stated the content material has been removed from their website Fodors.Com and would be removed from the ebook version of its manual to Ireland in the week.
+In a declaration to BBC News NI, Fodor’s Travel stated that the content material has been removed from their website, Fodors.Com, and will be removed from the ebook version of its manual to Ireland in the week.

-“We will also make sure that the content material is eliminated and updated for the subsequent print edition of Fodor’s Essential Ireland, a good way to be launched on September eight.
+“We will also ensure that the content material is eliminated and updated for the subsequent print edition of Fodor’s Essential Ireland, a good way to launch on September eight.

-“Fodor’s Travel is always taking note of the remarks we get hold of approximately our content, and we take motion while we’re notified of content this is old, faulty, or insensitive by using updating and/or casting off that content.”
+“Fodor’s Travel is always taking note of the remarks we get hold of approximately our content, and we take motion while we’re notified of old, faulty, or insensitive content by using updating and/or casting off that content.”

 “It is some distance from Bible-pushed.
-This is slanted in a way which leaves a bitter taste in modern-day Belfast.
+This is slanted in a way that leaves a bitter taste in modern-day Belfast.

 “There’s an unpleasant edge.
-Singapore Airlines ought to ask the author for his or her money returned.”
+Singapore Airlines should ask the author for their money returned.”